We use cookies to offer you a better experience and analyse site traffic.

 I agree

-Karen is an employment law expert, with a keen interest in discrimination law in particular.
-She practised for ten years at Ely Place Chambers in London, primarily in employment and commercial law but has experience of personal injury, consumer law, property and chancery.
-After a career break, Karen is thrilled to return to the Bar where she can put her years of advocacy experience to use again.
+Karen is an employment law expert, with a particular interest in discrimination law.
+She practised for ten years at Ely Place Chambers in London, specialising mainly in employment and commercial law, and has experience in personal injury, consumer law, property and chancery matters.
+After a career break, Karen returned to the Bar in 2024 and is rebuilding a robust employment practice.

 Employment Law

-Karen is adept at managing complex cases and she conducts cases for both Claimants and Respondents with an emphasis on discrimination law.
+Karen possesses extensive expertise in employment law and is adept at managing complex cases.
+She conducts cases for both Claimants and Respondents with an emphasis on discrimination law.
 She has experience in Whistleblowing and TUPE and is particularly interested in protected disclosures relating to discrimination.

 Recently, Karen successfully represented the Respondent in a complex Disability Discrimination case involving multi-billion pound project management within the public sector in Michael Carruthers v Transport for London and E Norman.